M2TeamArchived/FFmpegUniversal/README.md

 # FFmpegUniversal

-Merged FFmpeg dynamic library for the Windows Universal Platform.
+Merged FFmpeg dynamic linked library for the Windows Universal Platform.

 ## Prerequisites
 Getting a compatible build of FFmpeg is required for this to work.